fmmajd/gopostgres/README.md

 [![](https://godoc.org/github.com/fmmajd/gopostgres?status.svg)](https://godoc.org/github.com/fmmajd/goevent)

-# Semi-ORM for postgres in GO
+# Semi-ORM for Postgres in GO

-this package is an attempt to have the minimum requirements of an orm for postgres and go-based apps
+this package is an attempt to have the minimum requirements of an ORM for Postgres and go-based apps

 ## How to install
 ```bash